Covid Vaccine Update 06/04/2021 - 50+

 Some of our patients are calling about the letters they have received from the NHS to book their vaccination.

 It gives a telephone number to call or website to visit.
-This service may only be able to offer you an appointment at a 'mass' vaccination centre, which may be not be local & unsuitable for you.
-The nearest one for our patients would be Church Crookham.
-This may may automatically come up as an option but we have been informed that if you persist throughout the day, it should eventually show.
-If you are offered a vaccine at an alternative location which you would have difficulty attending, you do not have to book & you can ignore the letter.
+This service may only be able to offer you an appointment at a 'mass' vaccination centre, which may be up to 45 minutes travel away.
+If you would have difficulty attending, you do not have to book & you can ignore the letter.
 You do not need to contact us.
-You can choose to wait until you are contacted to have your vaccination locally - currently the Hampshire Court Hotel, Chineham.
+You can choose to wait until you are contacted to have your vaccination locally - currently the Hampshire Court Hotel, Chineham (GP invitation only) Superdrug Pharmacy in the Town Centre & Basingstoke Fire Station (if booking on-line).
+None of these sites offer a 'walk in' service so please wait for your invitation.
+If you do have 2 appointments booked for your first vaccination - please ensure you cancel the one you don't want, so someone else may use it.

 Please note: 'Other health & care workers' who are eligible for the vaccination (Community Pharmacists, OT's etc) will be contacted by the HIOW Central Healthcare Worker Vaccination Programme, not through Primary Care.